Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Trojans average 37.5 more yards per game (358.9) than the Jaguars allow per contest (321.4).

-- Troy is 1-3 against the spread and 3-2 overall when the team piles up more than 321.4 yards.
+- When Troy picks up more than 321.4 yards, the team is 1-3 against the spread and 3-2 overall.

 - This year, the Trojans have 11 turnovers, six fewer than the Jaguars have takeaways (17).